L3ad Solutions

 I Took Every Client That Said Yes.Then I Learned to Say No.

 When you're bootstrapping a business, turning down money feels reckless.
 I signed three clients in my first year that I knew weren't right, and each one cost me more than the contract was worth.
-One demanded revisions I'd never quoted.
-Another ghosted for weeks, then blamed me for missing deadlines.
-The third micro-managed every decision and made it impossible to deliver good work.

 What I learned: a bad client doesn't just drain cash, they drain your ability to do good work for the clients who matter.
-They consume your mental bandwidth, they wreck your process, and they often don't pay on time anyway.
-The research on founder stress shows that client friction is one of the top reasons solo founders burn out.
+They consume your mental bandwidth, wreck your process, and often don't pay on time anyway.

-Now I look for three things before I say yes: Can I deliver what they're asking for?
-Do they trust my process, or do they want to control it?
-Will they pay on time and communicate clearly?
-If the answer to any of those is no or unclear, I walk.
-It's not about being picky—it's about protecting the work that matters and the reputation you're building as a founder.
+Now I look for three things before I say yes: can I deliver what they're asking for, do they trust my process or want to control it, and will they pay on time and communicate clearly?
+If any answer is no or unclear, I walk.

 Takeaway